genome-nexus/genome-nexus-annotation-pipeline/README.md

 found by Genome Nexus by supplying the `-r` optional parameter.
 To output error reporting to a file, supply the `-e` option a location for the file to be saved.
 By running the jar without any arguments or by providing the optional parameter `-h` you can view the full usage statement.
-If you have your own installation of Genome Nexus, you can point to it by modifying the `application.properties` file located in `annotationPipeline/src/main/resources`.

 ### Minimal MAF Example